 Bishkek has been the capital of the Kyrgyz Republic since 1991, but the place has had many names over the course of its history.
 Before 1991, the city was called Frunze, named after a Soviet military leader born here.
 Before 1926, the place was known as Pishpek and had a Kokand fortress, which was conquered by Tsarist Russia in 1860s.
-Archaeologists have found artefacts from ancient times within modern Bishkek and refer to a city called Suli/Djuli.
+Archaeologists have found artifacts from ancient times within modern Bishkek and refer to a city called Suli/Djuli.
 Nowadays, the large street called Jibek Jolu, literally meaning the Silk Road, reminds us that this city was also once part of the Great Silk Road.
-However, other than that the city is relatively new, this Bishkek Travel Guide leads you through major hallmarks of the city & major stops on city tours.
+However, other than that the city is relatively new and the city center sightseeing places mostly consists of buildings built during the Soviet period.

 Ala -Too Square

 According to a legend, Bishkek was Baatyr (or hero), who was born and raised in this region.
 He was brave and fair; he protected his people, making the region secure and suitable for traders and travelers.
 The name Bishkek is derived from a utensil important to nomads used in making a fermented horse milk drink called Kymyz.
 Most of the tours start in the city center, next to the flag, where you’ll also find another national hero, Manas, and the national museum.

 Two soldiers stand next to the flag and it is very interesting to watch the changing of the guard.